imixs/imixs-cloud/doc/MONITORING.md

 	      - targets: ['localhost:9323']

+**Note:** The static_config target must point to the manager-node-ip address!
+Otherwise you will see the following error:

+	Get http://localhost:9323/metrics: dial tcp 127.0.0.1:9323: connect: connection refused

+## Grafana

+The Imixs-Cloud Monitoring Service also incluse a grafana service which is providing a dashboard for prometheus.

-### Starting
+## Starting

-To start the Prometheus service run:
+To start the Monitoring service run:

-	$ docker stack deploy -c management/portainer/docker-compose.yml portainer
+	$ docker stack deploy -c management/monitoring/docker-compose.yml monitoring

 Prometheus will be available on port 9090.
+Grafana Dashboard will be available on port 3000.
 You can customize the setup using the traefik.io integration and map the prometheus service to a hostname and also secure the service with basic authentication.
 Uncomment the corresponding lables in the docker-compose.yml file.